People

 Research

-Elizabeth is the Wellcome Trust Funded ISSF Public Engagement Lead at the University of Leicester.
-She is the Chair of the Colleges of Social Science, Arts and Humanities, Science and Engineering Research Ethics Committee.
+Elizabeth was the Wellcome Trust Funded ISSF Public Engagement Lead (2020-25) at the University of Leicester.
+She is the Chair of the University General Research Ethics Committee and has very wide-ranging experience in ethics, as well as legal governance.

-During Covid-19 Elizabeth has been a Co-Investigator on - 'The Impact of the Pandemic on Home-Working and Well-Being' - led by Professor Stephen Wood, Chair in Management at the University of Leicester, with a collaborative team from the Business Schools of the Universities of Manchester, UEA and Exeter.
+During Covid-19, Elizabeth was am ESRC Co-Investigator on - 'The Impact of the Pandemic on Home-Working and Well-Being' - led by Professor Stephen Wood, Chair in Management at the University of Leicester, with a collaborative team from the Business Schools of the Universities of Manchester, UEA and Exeter.
 They jointly published findings in 2021 and 2022, and these were in part funded by an ESRC Impact Grant.

 Publications

-The majority of Elizabeth's published work is British Academy, Leverhulme Trust and Wellcome Trust funded, and is available on Open Access, not-for-profit, free to download worldwide
+The majority of Elizabeth's published work is British Academy, Leverhulme Trust, UKRI (ESRC) and Wellcome Trust funded, and is available on Open Access, not-for-profit, free to download worldwide

 Supervision